sergiomt/centorion/README.md

 	`192.168.101.112 openshift-node1`

-12. After creating the virtual machine move to its base directory in the host and connect to guest by doing:
+13. After creating the virtual machine move to its base directory in the host and connect to guest by doing:

 	`vagrant ssh CentOrion`

 	or for connecting using PuTTY read
 	[Connect to your Vagrant VM withPuTTY](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Connect-to-Your-Vagrant-Virtual-Machine-with-PuTTY).

-13. Once logged into the Vagrant VM, from directory `/vagrant/vagrant-setup` run the selected Bash (.sh) scripts for installing the desired applications.
+14. Once logged into the Vagrant VM, from directory `/vagrant/vagrant-setup` run the selected Bash (.sh) scripts for installing the desired applications.
 For example, a basic Tomcat 8 server deployment could consist of: java80.sh, maven321.sh and tomcat80.sh.
 The order of execution of the scripts is important.

-14. The guest machine has the private IP address 192.168.101.110
+15. The guest machine has the private IP address **192.168.101.110**

-15. The base directory in the host is by default a shared folder between host and guest.
+16. The base directory in the host is by default a shared folder between host and guest.

-16. **Optional**.
+17. **Optional**.
 To save some disk space after install, you can delete the files at `/vagrant/vagrant-setup/cache` This is not recommended if you are going to create, destroy, re-create the virtual machine more than once because the set up scripts keep a local copy of downloaded packages, so with cache the second time that you create your VM the process will be much faster and use far less bandwidth.

-## Troubleshooting

-In case you have made any change to Vagrantfile then validate it with:

-	`vagrant validate`

-In case you need a full debug trace during VM creation you may use:

-	`vagrant up machine_name -- debug > vagrant_debug.log 2>&1`

-For watching your SSH configuration use:

-	`vagrant ssh-config`

-For trying to stablish an SSH connection with debug enabled use:

-	`vagrant ssh -- -vvv`

-At Vagrantfile, set `vb.gui = true` enable the GUI of VirtualBox and see whether the VM is waiting for input on startup

 -------------------------------------------------------------------------------